 Nova Scotia Child Benefit Increase

-In an effort to further reduce child poverty rates, the Government of Nova Scotia announced an increase to the NSCB starting in July 2023.
-This increase raised the monthly Nova Scotia Child Benefit payment per child from $106.25 to $127.08 (current).
+In an effort to further reduce child poverty rates, the Government of Nova Scotia announced an increase to the NSCB, effective July 2023.
+This increase raised the monthly Nova Scotia Child Benefit payment per child from $106.25 to the current amount – $127.08.
 That being said:

 - Families earning under $26,000 will receive an extra $250 per year for each eligible child.